IOwnSpaceX/EasyAdmin-ox/README.md

 -------------------------------------------------------------------------------------------------------------------

 # NEW UPDATE v1.6.0
-I have added a cooldown of 5 minutes after you clock out unless you have the bypass ace ```add_ace group.NAME chimeraduty.bypass``` and the cooldown is waived.
+I have added a cooldown of 5 minutes after you clock out unless you have the bypass ace ```add_ace group.NAME atlasduty.bypass``` and the cooldown is waived.
 Punishment History is finally here thanks to https://github.com/DukeOfCheese and his storage script.
 You can use the aces listed in order to view punishment history:
 `add_ace group.NAME easyadmin.player.actionhistory.view`
 `add_ace group.NAME easyadmin.player.actionhistory.add`
 `add_ace group.NAME easyadmin.player.actionhistory.delete`